Great to have you here, the phone number, and we'll get to your calls, El Quico, a little Spanish lingo, 800-282-2882.

 Thank you very much.

-Well, it's just I'll be quick.
+Well, I'll be quick.

-It seems when I remember when Justice Thomas was being confirmed and Biden sat on that hearing, uh they grilled him.
+It seems when I remember when Justice Thomas was being confirmed and Biden sat on that hearing, they grilled him.

-He called it an electronic lynching, and and they brought up uh, I think that Adidas Hill with the uh pubic hair, his poor wife was sitting behind him.
+He called it an electronic lynching, and they brought up, I think, that Anita Hill with the pubic hair.

 What a humiliation.